square/workflow/docs/userguide/ui-concepts.md

     * The same things happens with `MessageScreen`, and the _Custom message view_ previously built by the right hand _Workflow container_.

 As is always the case with view code, _Custom inbox view_ and _Custom message view_ should be written with care to avoid redundant work, comparing what they are already showing with what they are being asked to show now.
+(A simple way to do this is to keep a Screen type's display data in a separate object from its event handlers, as an Equatable Swift struct, or as a Kotlin data class.
+Always hold on to the latest Screen in a `var`, and write UI click handlers and to reference it.)

 The update scenario would be different if the types of any of the `Screen` Renderings changed.
 Suppose our email app is able to host both email and voice mail in its inbox, and that the `MessageScreen` from the previous update is replaced with a `VoicemailScreen` this time.